realplatanopapi/mariopabon.com/_drafts/python-for-javascript-developers.md

 # Using the Human class
 human = Human('Mario', 123456789)

-# Object objects have access to methods defined in the Animal base class
+# Human objects have access to methods defined in the Animal base class
 human.get_age()
 human.get_ssn()
 ```